Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Proof Ideas

 \subsection{Linear Decision Rule with Increasing Flow}

-For a graph consisting of two parallel paths $P_1$ and $P_2$, with $len_{P_1} < len_{P_2}$, we show in \Cref{thm:ub-changing-flow} that the dynamics converge to the path $P_1$ when the incoming forward and backward flow values increase by a multiplicative or additive factor with time.
-Again, consider the ratio of pheromone levels on $(s, s_1)$ and $(s, s_2)$ at time $t+1$:
+For a graph consisting of parallel paths $P_1$ and $P_2$, with $len_{P_1} < len_{P_2}$ (see Figure \ref{fig:path_graph}), \Cref{thm:ub-changing-flow} says that the dynamics converges to $P_1$ when the incoming flow increases multiplicatively or additively with time.
+To prove this, we show that as time progresses, relatively more pheromone is accumulated on $P_1$ than $P_2$.